Wild Boar Hunting with Modern Sporting Rifle (MSR) – Americas Best Selling Rifle, period.

 A lot can happen when boar hunting.
 The best hunting tips is to be prepared for anything.
 Successful hunters are prepared for the unpredictable.
 The AR 10 is a great weapon that is as versatile as it is powerful.
 The LWRC AR 10 makes a .308 they call “The Reaper”, and with good reason… Having a pistol on your hip never hurts either, the more powerful it is the better.
 While the Wilson Combat 1911 isn’t a traditional boar hunting weapon they can hold their own in close quarters.

 One of the best features of the AR 10s and 15s is the massive magazine.
-Thirty rounds of .308 means you can kill whatever you can hits.
+Thirty rounds of .308 means you can kill whatever you can hit.
 Even the Biggest Boar with all its armor and strength can be taken down with just one, or maybe a few, well placed shots.
 Extra firepower only increases the odds of slaying one of these primitive beasts.

-Wild Boars, and especially Big Beasts are powerfully armored creatures.
+The Boars, and especially Big Beasts are powerfully armored creatures.
 A large a shield behind the Boars shoulder protects the vitals giving them a strong defense.
 Over that is a thick hide and solid muscle.
 The larger the boar the thicker the development of the shield.
-Wild Boars hunting can be difficult because of this, that means shot placement is everything no matter the caliber used.
+Boar hunting can be difficult because of this, that means shot placement is everything no matter the caliber used.
 Lining up behind the shoulder in the center of the beast pierces the plate, ribs, and gets the legendary double lung shot.

 The spring Giant Boars Hunting adventures allow for easy visibility.
 The underbrush and leaves are packed down.
 Spotting the boars early on can provide you with the advantage.